sheki/talks/gophercon_2015_notes.md

 #go a young language.
 - go was relatively young language
+- it had a few good libraries the mongo driver and the memcache driver particulary.
 - we had to build lots of libraries. it was not the gem world where we almost had a gem for everything.
-- we had to write/maintain our own version of the cassandra library after it stopped being maintained.
+- we had to write/maintain our own version of the cassandra library after it stopped being supported.
 - go did not have a good story around Stopping an HTTP server till 1.3.
 - we had to build all of these.
 - in the next section I will talk about the libraries and tools we had to build in go.